SlimeNENC family · structural translation · Phase 1–4 PoC

 Where it pays off

-• AI inferencePort Python ML / LLM inference to Rust (and WASM) — 3-way (Python / Rust / WASM) token-exact, validated on Qwen2.5-class models.
+• AI inferencePort Python ML / LLM inference to Rust (and WASM) — 3-way token-exact, validated on Qwen2.5-class models.
 The weights never change.

-• numpy → ndarrayNumerical Python (numpy) mapped to Rust ndarray with the same results, not a re-implementation that “mostly matches”.
+• numpy → ndarrayNumerical Python mapped to Rust ndarray with the same results, not a “mostly matches” re-implementation.

 • Prototype → productionKeep prototyping in Python; ship the deterministic, single-binary, memory-safe Rust — provably the same behaviour.